What Is Arthritis?

 In regard to rheumatoid arthritis, blood tests that reveal specific markers are necessary to properly diagnosis this condition.
 The specific markers that are revealed by these tests include various antibodies that are present in about 70 to 90% of individuals who suffer from rheumatoid arthritis.
 These specific markers sometimes circulate in the blood of individuals who do not suffer from rheumatoid arthritis, however the specific markers are usually present in higher levels in individuals suffering from this painful condition.
 The results of the lab testing can be used in conjunction with the medical history, physical examination, and any imaging performed to make an accurate diagnosis.

-Treatments For ArthritisAt the present time, no cure has been developed for arthritis so treatment focuses on providing pain relief and improving joint functioning.
-Treatment for arthritis initially includes pain medication and non-steroidal anti-inflammatory drugs (NSAIDs), protective devices (e.g. braces), cold and hot packs, and exercise.
-Many patients suffering from arthritis pain believe that they should avoid exercise.
+Many patients suffering from this type of pain believe that they should avoid exercise.
 However, there is a significant amount of research that suggests that certain forms of endurance training and resistance exercises are actually beneficial for individuals suffering from the early stages of both osteoarthritis and rheumatoid arthritis.

 There is also a body of evidence that has found that weight management, exercise, and avoiding injuries to joints helps to reduce the occurrence of osteoarthritis and may also help to avoid flare-ups of arthritis symptoms.
 It has been found that weight loss in individuals who are overweight is especially effective.
 For every pound of weight loss, there is four pounds of pressure being taken off the knees.
 This can help to prevent or reduce inflammation and joint injury.

-In addition to a healthy lifestyle consisting of exercise and physical therapy, there is some evidence to suggest that a healthy, nutritious diet can help to minimize the complications that are associated with arthritis.
+In addition to a healthy lifestyle consisting of exercise and physical therapy, there is some evidence to suggest that a healthy, nutritious diet can minimize complications.
 In particular, certain foods including those that contain trans and saturated fats tend to increase inflammation in the body and should therefore be avoided.

 It is suggested that the following foods should be limited in the diet or completely avoided: